Covert Comic Home Page

 Tuesday

-Believe in coincidence?
-I’m not even sure if I believe in incidence yet.
+Do I believe in coincidence?
+I’m not even sure I believe in incidence yet.

 1. Be calm, optimistic, friendly, and cultivate a mildly cynical sense of humor.

-2. Seek and attain truth, and believe in the Light.
+2. Seek truth and believe in the Light.

 Wednesday